Portugal Golden Visa Private Equity Funds Compared (2026)

 Work with licensed Portuguese lawyers on your Golden Visa application.

 But not all PE funds are created equal.
-Fees vary by more than 100% across the category, lock-up periods range from 4 to 10 years, risk profiles span from conservative credit strategies to aggressive growth bets, and only a handful confirm US investor eligibility.
+Fees vary by more than 100% across the category, lock-up periods range from 4 to 10 years, risk profiles span from conservative credit strategies to aggressive growth bets, and only a handful report accepting US persons.

-This article compares every private equity Golden Visa fund currently available, using verified data from our database, so you can evaluate them side by side before committing €500,000.
+This article compares private equity Golden Visa funds listed in the Movingto Funds database, using verified and manager-sourced data where available, so you can evaluate them side by side before committing €500,000.

 Key Takeaways